 Email whitelisting for security and workflow

-Email whitelists are usually used for a different reason than IP and app whitelists.
-They work under a similar idea of selective information inclusion.
-But more often, the main purpose is to help you prioritize and optimize your email flow.
+Email whitelists are used for different reasons than IP and app whitelists.
+They may work under a similar idea of selective information inclusion, but the main purpose is to help you prioritize and optimize your email flow.

-In other words, whitelisting specific email addresses will make sure that they always show up at the top of your inbox.
-This way, you won’t have to worry about your inbox sending any important emails to your spam folder.
+In other words, whitelisting email addresses will ensure they always show up at the top of your inbox.
+This way, you won’t have to worry about your inbox sending any important emails to your spam folder or having your mailbox crammed with junk mail.

-Also, having a pre-approved list of trusted email addresses can help you avoid phishing (fraudulent email) attempts.
+Also, having a list of approved email addresses can help you avoid phishing (fraudulent email) attempts or malware-filled emails, as they will stay at the bottom of your mailbox.

-This is especially important since COVID-19 pushed everyone to work from home.
-The sudden shift has decentralized workplace security and caused a boom in email related cyber-attacks.
+Since COVID-19 pushed everyone to work from home, sorting emails has become especially important.
+The sudden shift has decentralized workplace security and caused a boom in email-related cyberattacks.

 Hard to use for